BrianHicks/brianthicks.com/content/post/sets-balancing-rotation.md

 ```

 We always put `lessThans`, `betweens` and `greaterThans` in order in the source.
-If these ever get out of order, we're going to be breaking our guarantees about order.
+If these ever get out of order, we're going to be breaking our guarantees about structure.

 Note that we don't need `insert` at all to rotate!
 This is helpful, since we'll rotate as part of balancing, and we have to balance when we insert.